scorpido74/azure-docs.nl-nl/articles/hdinsight/hdinsight-apache-kafka-spark-structured-streaming.md

     taxiDF.show()
     ```

 7. Stel de Kafka Broker-gegevens in.
-Vervang `YOUR_KAFKA_BROKER_HOSTS` door de Broker-host de gegevens die u in stap 1 hebt geëxtraheerd.
+Vervang `YOUR_KAFKA_BROKER_HOSTS` door de Broker-host informatie die u in stap 1 hebt geëxtraheerd.
 Voer de bewerkte opdracht in de volgende Jupyter Notebook-cel in.

     ```scala
     // The Kafka broker hosts and topic used to write to Kafka